stanfy/gson-xml/README.md

 GsonXml
 ===============

-GsonXml is a small library that allows to use Google Gson library for XML deserialization.
+GsonXml is a small library that allows using Google Gson library for XML deserialization.
 The main idea is to convert a stream of XML pull parser events to a stream of JSON tokens.
 It's implemented by passing a custom `JsonReader` (that wraps `XmlPullParsers`) to Gson.